Why stop using plastic straws now?

 Even if there isn't a ban in your area, switching now shows your customers, staff, and community that you're a leader who takes the single-use waste and the plastic bans seriously.

 There are other alternatives to plastic.
 Why choose glass?

 Glass is the superior choice in terms of appearance, reduced waste, ease of cleaning, durability, and customer satisfaction.
 Obviously, because our straws are reusable, they are not suitable for fast-food outlets or take-out/delivery.

 ⧫Our glass straws are a beautiful option that instantly upgrades the look of any beverage.
 They come in several colors and sizes, making it easy to choose the perfect straw to accompany any drink.

 ⧫Using reusable glass straws means your business is no longer creating waste from plastic straws or other single-use options.

 ⧫Our glass straws are dishwasher-safe and a breeze to clean.
 (Though we include straw cleaning brushes, they are rarely needed.)

-⧫Our glass straws are durable.
-They're made with the highest-quality borosilicate glass--the same type of glass used for Pyrex baking dishes.
+⧫Glass straws are durable.
+They're made with the highest-quality borosilicate glass just like Pyrex baking dishes.

 ⧫People love the smoothness of glass straws.
-It's like drinking a soda or beer from a can versus a bottle; glass just feels better.
+It's like drinking a soda or beer from a glass bottle versus a can; glass just feels better.
 Plus, it's an excellent insulator, so it's perfect for either hot or cold beverages, and recommended by dentists for those who suffer from tooth sensitivity.

 ⧫If you own a restaurant, using glass straws can reduce your plumbing costs (no more straws clogging your drains.)